-In order to alleviate the usage of synthetic datasets in Earth observation, we introduce SyntEO, an approach for synthetic dataset generation with a particular focus on data from the Earth observation domain.
-Figure \ref{fig:common_synteo} summarises how a deep learning dataset is commonly created and compares it to a process that applies SyntEO.
-In common dataset creation, a domain expert visually examines a limited set of sensor acquisitions and then annotates the images by hand.
-Each image-annotation pair is then stored as a training example, which results in a limited dataset with as many training examples as acquisitions are available.
+In order to promote the usage of synthetic data sets in Earth observation, we introduce SyntEO, an approach for synthetic data set generation with a particular focus on data from the Earth observation domain.
+Figure \ref{fig:common_synteo} summarises how a deep learning data set is commonly created and compares it to a process that applies SyntEO.
+In common data set creation, a domain expert visually examines a limited set of sensor acquisitions and then annotates the images by hand.
+Each image-annotation pair is then stored as a training example, which results in a limited data set with as many training examples as acquisitions are available.
 The sole annotation by a domain expert occupies the most resources but will result in a relatively high annotation accuracy.
 To redistribute the workload and free resources, the domain expert can formulate an annotation guideline to instruct domain amateurs if the complexity of data annotated and topic allows this knowledge transfer.
-The resulting dataset annotated by the group of domain amateurs will be technically the same, a limited amount of image-annotation pairs.
-However, annotation accuracy might be lower with a wider variance than the same dataset only labelled by a domain expert.
+The resulting data set annotated by the domain amateurs will be technically the same, a limited amount of image-annotation pairs.
+However, annotation accuracy might be lower with a wider variance than the same data set only labelled by a single domain expert.